metoppv/improver/doc/source/examples/GALLERY_HEADER.rst

 2. Follow the format of existing examples like ``thresholding_simple_example.py``:

-   - Start with a docstring (triple quotes) containing a title with equals signs above and below
+   - Start with a docstring (triple quotes) containing a titl.. _gallery_examples:e with equals signs above and below
    - Add a description of what the example demonstrates
    - Include author and license information